cube3power/atsd/portals/freemarker.md

 All entities, for which the application tag is > `value`, will be loaded into the portal.

-A single line of freemarker code can be used to easily customize the results of the portal by searching for entity tags rather that specific entities.
+Freemarker expressions can be used to customize the portal by searching for entity tags rather that specific entities.
 This gives extensive possibilities to create flexible portals.

-The freemarker search can be for any combination of tags.
+The Freemarker search can be for any combination of tags.
 For example: > `application` > `data center` > `function`.
 Only entities that have all three specified tags will be loaded into the portal.

 In the response, the `freemarker` [series] are substituted with the matching entities, creating [series] for each of them.

-##### Example output of a `freemarker` [series]:
+##### Example output of a `freemarker` [series]

 ```
 [configuration]